buildpacks-community/scafall/FAQ.md

 ## Use `scafall` Behind a Proxy

 Export both `HTTP_PROXY` and `HTTPS_PROXY` environment variables and these will be used by `scafall`.

-## What is an `Override`

-An override is a constant value provided to the scaffolding engine via the `scafall` API.

-## What is `DefaultValues`

-A `DefaultValue` is a default prompt value provided to the scaffolding engine via the `scafall` API.